Juniper Foraging

 She could just as easily be referring to the expansive, cloud-mottled West Texas sky or the undulating purple Davis mountains surrounding us.
 But she’s gazing directly up at a juniper tree – one she’s named Eve because it was the very first one to give her berries – and she is about to scale the roof of the house right below it to forage some more.

-Texas Highways – This Gin is Made with Native Juniper Berries From the Davis Mountains by Laurel Miller
+Texas Highways – This Gin is Made with Native Juniper Berries From the Davis Mountains by Laurel Miller, November 2020

 It’s a late October morning in the Davis Mountains of West Texas, and Molly Cummings is atop a scaffold, foraging alligator juniper berries from a wild tree.
 With her feed bag over her shoulder, she gently grasps the branches, relieving them of their fragrant dusky...

-Gin Magazine – Bush-Tucker Trials by Sarah Miller
+Gin Magazine – Bush-Tucker Trials by Sarah Miller, November 2020

 Read full Story link:

-Gin Magazine – A Walk on the Wild Side by Andrew Faulkner
+Gin Magazine – A Walk on the Wild Side by Andrew Faulkner, November 2020

 Read full Story link: